 Reviews

 Dear BegonyaThank you so much for the films which had arrived when I got back yesterday evening and watched.
 I loved them- such a personal journey for you.
-I especially liked Guernika Lives with its original footage and wonderful music to accompany it- very inspiring.
+I especially liked Guernika Lives with its original footage and wonderful music to accompany it- very inspiring and informative.
 I was even more horrified by the event and so touched by the courage and strength of the Basques- and the people who were interviewed.
 It must have been very emotional for your father.
-I so applaud their strength in holding on to their cultural and unique identity.On Saturday I will be sitting in the restaurant you recommended, thinking of the events, and will raise a glass to you and yours.Thank you again,Lesley - MiriamEngland / February, 2013
+I so applaud their strength in holding on to their cultural unique identity.On Saturday I will be sitting in the restaurant you recommended, thinking of the events, and will raise a glass to you and yours.Thank you again,Lesley - MiriamEngland / February, 2013